 This is one of those recipes where it takes only a handful of basic ingredients to obtain a delicious flavourful dish.

 Here is an overview of the ingredients and steps for making homemade Kafta kabobs.
-Please see the recipe card at the end of the post for amounts needed.
+Please see the recipe card at the end of the post for ingredient amounts needed.

 - Ground beef.
 Preferably lean beef.
 There needs to be some fat in the ground meat for moist and juicy kebabs.
 Extra-lean beef will produce drier kebabs which won't be as tasty.

 - One medium yellow onion.